leaningtech/labs/sites/cheerpx/src/content/docs/12-reference/00-CheerpX-Linux-create.md

 await dataDevice.writeFile("/filename", "contents");
 ```

-This command writes "contents" to a file named "filename" at the root of dataDevice.
-Currently, it does not support creating subdirectories or modifying existing files in subdirectories.
+Note:

+- This is the only way to create files in this device.
+- Modifying existing files or creating files in subdirectories is not possible.

 [Promise]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise